The SAE Workflow Gap

 Feature Dashboards

-• Activation distribution: How often and how strongly the feature fires across a dataset.
+• Activation statistics: How frequently and strongly the feature fires on the sampled distribution.

-A significant milestone for SAE tooling was Gemma Scope [2]Gemma Scope: Open Sparse Autoencoders Everywhere All At Once on Gemma 2
+The original Gemma Scope release provided pretrained SAEs across layers and sublayers of Google DeepMind's Gemma 2 models at several dictionary sizes [2]Gemma Scope: Open Sparse Autoencoders Everywhere All At Once on Gemma 2

 Lieberum, T., Rajamanoharan, S., Conmy, A., et al.